go-functional/core/README.md

 # Functional Programming Core Libraries for Go

-This repository contains core libraries for functional programming in Go.
+This repository contains core libraries for functional programming (FP) in Go.
 Below is a description of the packages herein:

 - [`fn`](./fn) - functions and structures for working with functions.
 For example, you can use `Compose` to join two functions together, and `Curry` to split them apart.
 - [`iter`](./iter) - functions and structures for working with iterable data, like a slice or `map`.
 For example, you can iterate a slice, call a function on each element, each in a separate goroutine, and aggregate the result, all from a single function call